 The opposite happens with someone who doesn’t like a challenge.
 They shrink into their chair, sigh deeply and start mumbling to themselves to stall for time.

 Business is hard.
-On a daily basis, you must be convincing.
+You must be convincing.
 If you don’t sell to customers, you still need to persuade your manager and peers.
-If not, you are just an order-taker and how much value can you add to your organization saying yes to everything?
+If not, you are just an order-taker and how much value can you add to your organization by saying yes to everything?

-You will be asked to walk into offices every day and ask for someone’s time, attention or money.
-They are not going to give it up easy, and you’ll need to handle every kind of objection and personality while keeping calm and thinking on your feet.
+You will be asked to walk into offices every day and ask for someone’s time, attention, or money.
+They will not give it up easily.
+You need to handle every kind of objection and personality while keeping calm and thinking on your feet.

 An interview is a great place to simulate an environment where one person is attempting to sell themselves to another with the prize being a high-paying job.
-Your response can signal how strong your growth mindset is.
+Your response to the “sell me something” interview question can signal how strong your growth mindset is.
 I am much less interested in sales skills than the traits that make up successful people.

 Your enthusiasm and approach matter more than your effectiveness as a salesperson.

 Do You Attempt To Understand What I Need?

 In the movie, Pulp Fiction, Jules Winnfield and Vincent Vega are mob enforcers finishing up a contract.